 On-campus students typically finish the program in 16 months — or as little as 12 months with faculty approval — with the option to extend their experience through opportunities including internships or becoming a Teaching or Research Assistant.

 Local commuter students typically finish the program in 21-24 months, taking one to two courses per semester, attending classes on campus.
 Per semester tuition for part-time local commuters is lower to reflect the lower course load.

 Distance learners typically finish the program in 21-24 months, completing their first year of the program at a distance, and spending a minimum of one semester on campus, full time.
 Distance learners will also spend an additional semester on thesis work.

 Immersion at MIT

 We believe being immersed in the MIT campus and community is a critical component of any MIT degree.
-This is why all SDM master’s students are required to spend one high-credit (37 units or more), 13-week semester as a resident on campus during either the spring or fall semesters.
+This is why all SDM master’s students are required to spend one full-time, 13-week semester as a resident on campus during either the spring or fall semesters.
 Certificate students attend 14 professional seminar days on the MIT campus.

 Typically students choose to fulfill their residency requirement during their second year, dedicating the other second-year semester to thesis research and development which can be done at a distance.